MicrosoftDocs/azure-dev-docs/articles/ai/get-started-app-chat-vision.md

 - [Azure Container Apps](/azure/container-apps/) is the container environment where the application is hosted.
 - [Managed Identity](/entra/identity/managed-identities-azure-resources/) helps us ensure best-in-class security and eliminates the requirement for you as a developer to securely manage a secret.
 - [Bicep files](/azure/azure-resource-manager/bicep/) for provisioning Azure resources, including Azure OpenAI, Azure Container Apps, Azure Container Registry, Azure Log Analytics, and role-based access control (RBAC) roles.
 - [Microsoft AI Chat Protocol](https://github.com/microsoft/ai-chat-protocol/) provides standardized API contracts across AI solutions and languages.
-The chat app conforms to the Microsoft AI Chat Protocol, which allows the evaluations app to run against any chat app that conforms to the protocol.
+The chat app conforms to the Microsoft AI Chat Protocol.
-- A Python [Quart](https://quart.palletsprojects.com/en/latest/) that uses the [`openai`](https://pypi.org/project/openai/) package to generate responses to user messages with uploaded image files.
+- A Python [Quart](https://quart.palletsprojects.com/latest/) that uses the [`openai`](https://pypi.org/project/openai/) package to generate responses to user messages with uploaded image files.
 - A basic HTML/JavaScript frontend that streams responses from the backend using [JSON Lines](http://jsonlines.org/) over a [ReadableStream](https://developer.mozilla.org/docs/Web/API/ReadableStream).

 ## Cost